njoyard/ist/README.markdown

 ## Planned features

-The following features will be included in future versions:
+The following features may be included in future versions:

 - comments
-- better text node handling (esp. for escaped chars such as \n & \t)
+- expression evaluation
+- i18n handling

+## Feedback

+Feedback is always welcome.
+Feel free to fork IST and send me pull requests, to report bugs using the [issue tracker][4] or to contact me on [twitter][5] !

 ## License